ychanc2104/Python_for_Lab/README.md

   ![images][123]

-  Fitting results show below and overlay with histogram.
+  Fitting results are shown below and overlay with histogram.

   ![images][124]